devicetree-org/lopper/README-architecture.txt

 # Once selected, other lopper operations will use the nodes if no
 # override is supplied in their lop.
 #
-#    - code, exec: The selected node is the default node contex of the block
+#    - code, exec: The selected node is the default node context of the block
 #                  And all selected nodes are available in the tree variable
 #                  __selected__
 #    - modify: If no node regex is supplied, the selected nodes are used